David-Bascom05/Portfolio/PCB_Designs/Servo_Driver/README.md

 ## Testing ##

 During testing, the board performed very well.
-The first version had an inproperly sized inductor on the buck converter.
-This caused ripple voltage on the 6V output, which was later corrected.
+The first version had an issue with the feedback loop reference voltage in the layout, where I was accidentaly feeding a second input voltage into the voltage divider.
+This casued the reference voltage to be incorrect when the input voltage to the board was raised above 12V.
+Fortunately this issue was found and I am currently working on fixing it in the next revision.
 The board was successfully able to drive all 16 servos simultanously with a high positional accuracy and low latency.
 The protetective meansures of the board also worked well, triggering the overcurrent protection before the 20A maximum of the board was reached.